vvictort/ubc-bolt-2025/README.md

    - **Section 2**: Topic Modeling - Classifies reviews into categories
    - **Section 3**: Data Visualization - Creates plots and insights

-> [!TIP]
-> Use "Run All" in Jupyter/VS Code to execute all cells at once, or run them individually to inspect intermediate results.

 ## Security Note

-> [!WARNING]
-> **Never commit your service account credentials to version control!**

 - The `.gitignore` file is configured to exclude all `*.json` credential files
 - Always use environment variables or local files excluded from git